The Battle of the Tail Race

 In the Winter of 1929 and the Spring of 1930,

-the old Lax Weir.
+below the old Lax Weir.
 The Tail Race having a current much stronger than the main river from which it had borrowed water, appealed to the instinct of the salmon.
-The fish followed its one and a half mile course only to find the Power House blocking their path.
+The fish followed its one and a half mile course only to find the Power House blocking their

+path.
 The trapped fish died in thousands, while fish which had by-passed the Tail Race and found their way up the main Shannon were trapped above the Power House when they attempted to return via the Head Race.
-Salmon fry trying to make their way to the sea also
+Salmon fry trying to make their way to the sea

-found themselves landlocked.
+also found themselves landlocked.
 They could be seen in shoals above the Power House.

 Plan of the Shannon Scheme,1925 - 1929